 Divert Water Away From Your Home

 Run water away from the house.
 If you do any land alterations, be mindful that the land should always grade away from the home to prevent water intrusion through the foundation.
-Likewise, your downspouts should run away from the home, as well, to prevent rain water from backing up or flooding near the foundation.
+Likewise, your downspouts should run away from the home to prevent rain water from backing up or flooding near the foundation.